GavTechMaster/GavinWare-V1/README.md

 # GavinWare-V1

-<h1>A parody game of one of Nintendo/Intelligent System's popular games: WarioWare.</h1>
+<p>A parody game of one of Nintendo/Intelligent System's popular games: WarioWare.</p>